 The extensive connections of the academic team who teach this course greatly enrich the programme by bringing in guest artists to lead workshops and using technology to collaborate with universities overseas.
 An example of this is our partnership with Nova Southeaster University in Florida, USA, with whom we run a project to explore and share creative practices.

 We also have professional links to MDI (Merseyside dance intuitive) People Dancing (Foundation for Community Dance) and partnerships with Taciturn Dance and Stop Gap Integrated Dance, and are part of a North West dance teacher's consortium.
-We regularly support external events and conferences, represent the university on International Day of the Disabled Person and perform annually at the Edinburgh Fringe Festival.
+We regularly support external events and conferences, represent the university on International Day of the Disabled Person.

 Studying at LJMU offers international students excellent value for money and the opportunity to secure an internationally-respected qualification plus outstanding career prospects.